-Depression screening

-We cover one screening for depression per year.
-The screening must be done in a primary care setting that can provide follow-up treatment and/or referrals.

-There is no coinsurance, copayment, or deductible for an annual depression screening visit.

-25% for an annual Medicarecovered depression screening visit.
+What you must pay when Services that are covered for you you get these services Depression screening In-Network We cover one screening for depression per year.
+The There is no coinsurance. screening must be done in a primary care setting that can copayment, or deductible for provide follow-up treatment and/or referrals. an annual depression screening visit.
+Out-of-Network 25% for an annual Medicarecovered depression screening